MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 ```

 As evident from the `str()` result, the _date_ column is of `"character"` class.
-To correctly plot steps across time, _date_ column needed to be converted from character representation to class `"Date"`:
+To correctly plot steps across time, _date_ column needs to be converted from character representation to class `"Date"`:

 ```r